Welcome to Sphynxlair! Connect with Sphynx owners & enthusiasts around the world!

 How is Feline Hypertrophic Cardiomyopathy Treated?

-The Treatment for HCM will depend on the progression of the disease in the Sphynx cat, and includes:
+The Treatment for HCM will depend on the progression of the disease in the Sphynx cat, and can include:

 Beta Blockers: atenolol and metoprolol